xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-28-experience-with-chalice-part-1.md

 dependency needed for the app.
-Fortunately, `genrule` has an argument called `needs_transitive_deps` which does what you think it does: it pulls in not only the explicit dependencies for your build rule but also all the implicit ones that the explicit dependencies need.
+Fortunately, `genrule` has an argument called `needs_transitive_deps` which does what you think it does: it pulls in not only the explicit dependencies for your build rule but also all the implicit ones that were declared.
 Fun fact, this is similar to how `python_binary` is internally [defined]][5] so that it pulls all the dependencies it needs.
-You still have to define the dependencies in the build graph, but at least you do not have to enumerate them all.
+You still have to define the dependencies in the build graph, but you do not have to enumerate them all to vendor the in the package.

 However, as I wrote on a previous blog [post][4], Please internally zips up the wheels you get via `pip_library` which placed as-is into the directory doesn't do much of anything.
-In fact, when I was putting this together, I forgot about this fact and was confused when the final app was unable to import anything.
+In fact, when I was putting this together, I forgot about this fact, and thus confused when the final app failed to import anything.
 A quick inspection of what Chalice produced revealed, and I quickly whipped up a `genrule` which looks like the following:

 ```Python